gititGoro/Pythia/documentation/whitepaper.md

 In the case of the active oracle, the workload of the oracle scales linearly with the number of smart contracts deployed which rely on it.
 It has to trigger functions on every contract when an event occurs.
 The passive oracle need only supply a regular feed to the blockchain, remaining ignorant of the number of dependents on its feed.
 The number of smart contracts relying on that feed can scale without limit.
 Pythia establishes a market place for strictly passive oracles.

+## A word on continuous vs point feeds
+Aside from continuous feeds it might be desirable to establish a window of time in which one piece of information is required.
+For example, rather than require an ongoing exchange rate, require instead the exchange at around 12pm tomorrow.
+This is also consistent with a passive oracle even though the nature of the data resembles an active oracle.
+The important distinction here is that the reliance injection of data can be separated from the request for that data and as such the relationship between the caller and the oracle can be decoupled.

 ![Registering a new feed](documentation/userineraction1.png "user")